 Choosing a Bank

-Most banks charge monthly fees for personal checking accounts, but the monthly fees for business accounts can be markedly more expensive and can take the unaware business owner by surprise.
+Most banks charge monthly fees for personal checking accounts, but the monthly fees for small business bank accounts can be markedly more expensive and can take the unaware business owners by surprise.

 Monthly service fees occur each month and are applied against a business account for each month it remains open.
 Some banks will waive this fee or offer account options that do not include a monthly fee.

-Some banks also apply fees for excess transactions and cash handling.
+Some banks also apply fees for excess transactions, debit cards and cash handling.
 Be sure to inquire about these fees and alternative accounts before starting the process of opening your account.

-Banks typically require that your business checking account maintain a minimum amount in order to remain active.
-This is also true for most personal checking accounts, although the minimum required for a business account is usually much higher.
-The minimum required balance should be a big factor in your decision in banking institutions.
+Banks typically require that your business checking account or savings account maintain a minimum amount in order to remain active.
+This is also true for most personal checking accounts, although the minimum required for an LLC bank account is usually much higher.
+The minimum balance requirements and maintenance fee should be a big factor in your decision in banking institutions.